gruntwork-io/docs/_docs-sources/guides/build-it-yourself/3-pipelines/0-intro/0-what-youll-learn-in-this-guide.md

+---
-# What you’ll learn in this guide
+sidebar_label: What you’ll learn in this guide
+pagination_label: Set Up an Infrastructure CI/CD Pipeline
+---

+# Set Up an Infrastructure CI/CD Pipeline

 This is a comprehensive guide of how to design, configure, and implement a Continuous Integration and Continuous Delivery pipeline for your infrastructure code.
 This guide will walk you through the steps to set up a secure CI/CD